Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-6/README.md

 1. READ: The `expect` interface provides a function as a starting point for chaining your language assertions.
 It works on node.js and in all browsers.

     The should interface extends Object.prototype to provide a single getter as the starting point for your language assertions.
 It works on node.js and in all modern browsers except Internet Explorer.

 1. Create a describe block called BDD and inside of it, another describe block for #should.

 1. Add this code inside the #should block.

     ```javascript
      it('should work with should', function () {

             let foo = 'bar'
                 , beverages = { tea: ['chai', 'matcha', 'oolong'] };

-            foo.should.be.a('string');
-            foo.should.equal('bar');
-            foo.should.have.lengthOf(3);
-            beverages.should.have.property('tea').with.lengthOf(3);
+            foo.should.be.a('number');//pass a string for correct datatype
+            foo.should.equal();//pass a string value
+            foo.should.have.lengthOf();//pass a number value
+            beverages.should.have.property('tea').with.lengthOf();//pass  value and length
         });
     ```

-Run the code and it fails.
-Update the code to make it work.
+1. Run the code and it fails.
+Update the code to make it work following the comments.

+1. Once working notice the format of the output.

+    ### Write some other code and test it.

+1. Add a new folder called `app`.

+1. Inside of the folder create a module called weather

+1. Mark your work as complete.